Alphonse Areola: Senior

 On 1 October 2015, Areola received his first call-up to the senior team by manager Didier Deschamps for friendlies against Armenia and Denmark as part of the French team's build-up to hosting UEFA Euro 2016.
 He failed to make the tournament squad, but would be called up on three occasions for friendlies and World Cup qualifiers in September through to November 2016, although he was forced to withdraw from the latter squad after spraining his ankle.

 On 17 May 2018, he was named in Deschamps' 23-man squad for the 2018 FIFA World Cup in Russia.
 There he served as the third goalkeeper behind Hugo Lloris and Steve Mandanda as France went on to lift the title.
 In doing so, he became the first player since Argentina's Héctor Zelada in 1986 to lift the World Cup trophy despite being uncapped for his country at the time.
 Later that year, and due to a thigh injury sustained by Lloris, Areola was designated as France's starting goalkeeper for the nation's opening UEFA Nations League match against Germany on 6 September.
 He kept a clean sheet on his senior international debut and was named man of the match in the encounter which ended in a goalless draw.
+In May 2024, he was named in France's squad for Euro 2024.